codefresh-io/cap-docs.codefresh.io/_docs/runtime/download-runtime-logs.md

 toc: true
 ---

 Logs are available for completed runtimes, both for the runtime and for individual runtime components.
-Download log files for offline viewing and analysis, or view logs for online analysis.
+Download runtime log files for offline viewing and analysis, or view online logs for a runtime component, and download if needed for offline analysis.
+Online logs support free-text search, search-result navigation, and line-warp for enhanced readability.

 Log files include events from the date of the application launch, with the newest events listed first.